 The Case for Salesforce

-I should also note that Salesforce does do some things that no one else does as well as they do.
+I should also note that Salesforce does some things that no one else does as well as they do.
 What’s more, Salesforce isn’t new.
 Many companies have built their entire backbone based on their Salesforce instance.
 In these cases, Salesforce serves a function beyond sales, marketing, or customer success.

 In these two cases, it would be a mistake to eliminate them.
-In both of these cases, were I in charge, I would absolutely stay with Salesforce, and I would utilize HubSpot as well.
+In both of these cases, were I in charge, I would stay with Salesforce, and I would utilize HubSpot as well.
 I shared thoughts on this as well here.

 The Bottom Line Difference

 My clients have not left Salesforce to save money.
 They’ve moved to HubSpot because they realize how important it is to implement their go-to-market strategy as seamlessly as possible.
-They’ve come to understand that success comes from the myriad iterations that are made on virtually a daily basis.
+They’ve come to understand that success comes from the myriad iterations made on virtually a daily basis.
 They needed a tool that would work for them, rather than having to work for the tool.

 It is true that we are highly focused on implementation utilizing the HubSpot Growth Stack and have made the decision to prioritize HubSpot over other options significantly.